-16. This is an example as to how we convert gas units to kWh.
+16. This is an example of how we convert gas units to kWh.

 20. This sets out what to do if you're unhappy with the service that we're offering.

 Below is an example of a typical So Energy gas & electricity statement, paid on receipt of bill.

 1.This is the total charges due.
-See p2 for a breakdown of the charges.
+See page 2 for a breakdown of the charges.

 2.This is the date which payment is due for or, if there is a Direct Debit in place, the date on which payment will be collected.

 Below is an example of a typical So Energy gas & electricity final bill.

 1. This is the charges included in your final bill.

 3. This is the date which payment is due for or, if there is a Direct Debit in place, the date on which payment will be collected.
 If you're moving home and taking us with you, we won't collect the outstanding balance, instead we'll automatically transfer the full balance over to your new property.